 - pay a fine within the time authorized, or

 - comply with any condition of the court.

 5.3.
 Proof of financial responsibility – VC 16028a

-Vehicle Code 16028a VC is the California statute that says a driver must:
+Vehicle Code 16028a VC is the California statute that says you must:

-- have evidence of financial responsibility of his/her vehicle, and
+- have evidence of financial responsibility of your vehicle, and

 - have this evidence when requested to provide it to a police officer.

 Proof of “financial responsibility” simply means proof of automobile insurance.

 For additional help…